damnever/pigar/README.rst

     # project/foo.py: 2,3
     # project/bar/baz.py: 2,7,8,9
     foobar == 3.3.3

+  If requirements file is overwritten over, ``pigar`` will show difference between old and new.

 - If you do not know the import name belong to which package (more generally, are you crazy for ``Import Error: xxx``?), such as ``bs4`` may come from ``beautifulsoup4``, ``MySQLdb`` may come from ``MySQL_Python``, search it: ::